Serving ICAO California Property Owners

 How are property taxes calculated in Imperial County California?

 Imperial County property taxes are calculated by multiplying your assessed value by the combined tax rate, which averages 1.1-1.3% countywide.
 The rate includes county taxes, city taxes (like El Centro), school district levies, and special assessments.
-For example, a home assessed at $300,000 would pay approximately $3,300-$3,900 annually in property taxes before any exemptions or successful protests.
+For example, a home assessed at $300,000 would pay approximately $3,300-$3,900 annually in property taxes before any exemptions or successful appeals.

 How do I know if my Imperial County property is overassessed?